 Folake currently represents the firm on the legal and regulatory council of the Emerging Markets Private Equity Association (EMPEA).
 She headed the legal and regulatory sub-committee of the Federal Minister for Industry Trade and Investment’s Nigerian Private Equity and Venture Capital Development project established to make recommendations for boosting private equity and venture capital activity in Nigeria.
 Her regulatory review and advocacy practice has also included assisting with the review of, and preparation of draft legislation for the downstream gas sector.

 She has presented papers and conducted seminars on private equity, investment and employment law.
 She has authored and co-authored articles published in The Lawyer, various IFLR publications, and the International Law Office’s Energy and Natural Resources Newsletter.
 She sits on the board of several companies.

 Folake is ranked by Chambers Global for corporate M&A and private equity, the International Financial Law Review for acquisitions, and Who’s Who Legal for oil and gas and project finance.
-She is commended in The Lawyer’s Africa Elite Private Equity Report for 2015.
+She is commended in The Lawyer’s Africa Elite Private Equity Report.

 |2007||Partner, Udo Udoma & Belo-Osagie|

 ||Research Assistant, International Legal Department, Midland Montagu (later Hong Kong Fir)